stonehippo/puck/README.md

 * [Adafruit MMA8451 accelerometer library](https://github.com/adafruit/Adafruit_MMA8451_Library)
 * [Adafruit MQTT library](https://github.com/adafruit/Adafruit_MQTT_Library)

-I install these via the Arduino Library manager, but you might prefer direct installation.
+I install these via the PlatformIO library manager, but you might prefer direct installation.
 See the various libraries for instruction on how to install.

-I am currently building the Puck firmware using [Arduino 1.6.8](http://arduino.cc) on OS X 10.11.
-It should build fine with any version of Arduino >= 1.6.
+I am currently building the Puck firmware using [Platform.IO](http://platformio.org) on OS X 10.11.

 ### WiFi Configuration